Blake Farenthold: Early life and education

 Farenthold was born and raised in Corpus Christi, Texas, the son of Mary Sue (née Ogg; 1939–2014) and George Randolph "Randy" Farenthold (1939–1972).
 His wealthy paternal grandfather, George Edward Farenthold (1915–2000), was a Belgian immigrant descended from an aristocratic industrialist family, and worked in the oil industry in Texas.
-Blake is the former step-grandson of Frances Farenthold, who married and divorced his grandfather, George Farenthold.
+Blake was the onetime stepgrandson of Frances Farenthold, who married and divorced his grandfather, George Farenthold.

 Farenthold attended Incarnate Word Academy and the University of Texas at Austin where he received a Bachelor of Science degree in radio, television, and film.
 He received a Juris Doctor from St. Mary's University School of Law in San Antonio, and was admitted to the Texas Bar (Bar# 06814500).

 Early career

 Farenthold was a radio DJ in college.
 Before running for office, he was a right-wing talk radio host in Corpus Christi (co-hosting Lago in the Morning) and spent seven years at the Kleberg Law Firm, where his stepfather, Hayden Head Sr., was a partner.